davefelcey/dse-geo-graph/README.md

 }
 ```

 It loads the vertex and edge details and then maps and creates first the sensor verticies and then the connection edges.
-The following script will run this mapping script using the DSE Graph Loader;
+The following script will run this mapping script using the DSE Graph Loader.
+However, before you run it make sure the paths in the load.sh and geoLoadJson.groovy scripts reflect those in your environment.

 ```
 #!/bin/bash